Skip to main content

 Children are required to wear closed-toe shoes daily.
 We encourage children to wear comfortable clothes that they don’t mind getting dirty.
 Weather varies during summer, please bring jacket or sweater accordingly.
 A change of clothes for water day activities is recommended.

-Drop off/Pick up Protocols
+What are the Drop off/Pick up Protocols?

 To help the drop-off/pick-up process run smoothly and efficiently for all, please follow the following guidelines upon registration for camp: